SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

    1. Sit down and wiggle knees then stand up.
    1. Random wiggles and movements.
 1. When the button text changes to "Start Recording" again, other buttons should become enabled.
-1. **OPTIONAL:** If you want to save your recording to be used later, click the "Save Recording" button, this is currently mostly helpful for debugging purposes, to load recordings later, they must be placed in a subdirectory titled "`Load AutoBone Recordings`" within the SlimeVR server directory.
+1. **OPTIONAL:** If you want to save your recording to be used later, click the "Save Recording" button.
+This is primarily used for debugging purposes.
+To load recordings later, they must be placed in a subdirectory titled "`Load AutoBone Recordings`" within the SlimeVR server root directory.
-1. To calculate your body proportions from the recording (current or saved) press the **"Auto Adjust"** button; you should be able to see new values for the lengths of your body reported in cm.
+1. To calculate your body proportions from the recording (current or saved) press the **"Auto Adjust"** button.
+You should now be able to see new values for the lengths of your body reported in cm.
 1. To use the calculated values, press the **"Apply Values"** button.
 If the values do not look right, you can try recording again.

 ### Debugging

-If you have issues with skeleton auto-configuration:
+If you are having issues with skeleton auto-configuration:
 - Make sure you kept your heels in the same position while recording, don't lift your legs or walk around
 - Make sure your headset isn't lagging, freezing, or teleporting (use the desktop view in SteamVR to start recording)
 - Double check that your trackers are mounted correctly and functioning properly
-- Verify that you pressed the "Reset All" button for "Body proportions" to calibrate your height properly
+- Verify that you pressed the "Reset All" button for "Body proportions" while standing up straight to calibrate your height properly
 - Make sure the height in the "Body proportions" section is accurate to your own height

 If none of these help, you can ask for help in the [#autobone](https://discord.com/channels/817184208525983775/932251355886809118) channel in the SlimeVR Discord.

 To help with debugging in the SlimeVR Discord, you can send a recording while asking for help.
-A recording includes a recording of all your tracker information to help re-create your setup, this will include any movements you do, but no personal identifying information.
-If you're okay with sharing your tracker data, you can find your recordings in the server install directory under the "`AutoBone Recordings`" folder, the last recording is auto-saved as "`LastABRecording.pfr`" and any manually saved recordings will be "`ABRecording1.pfr`", "`ABRecording2.pfr`", etc, the highest number being the most recent.
+A recording includes a recording of all your tracker information to help recreate your setup, and will include any movements you do, but no personally identifying information.
+If you are comfortable with sharing your tracker data, you can find your recordings in the server install directory under the "`AutoBone Recordings`" folder.
+The most recent recording is auto-saved as "`LastABRecording.pfr`" and any manually saved recordings will be "`ABRecording1.pfr`", "`ABRecording2.pfr`", etc, with the highest number being the most recent.

 ### How it works

 Skeleton auto-configuration works by recording movement data and simulating that movement rapidly while gradually adjusting the bone lengths.
-When adjusting bone lengths, the algorithm measures the amount the feet slide to know whether it's doing better or worse with each adjustment.
+When adjusting bone lengths, the algorithm measures the amount the feet slide to know whether it's achieving a better or worse outcome with each adjustment.
 By iterating over the data multiple times, the algorithm is able to obtain reasonable bone length values with minimal foot sliding.

 The skeleton auto-configuration algorithm uses classic machine learning technique called [hyperparameter optimization][1] to acquire the bone length values.
 First, many samples of movement data are recorded, then using [hyperparameter optimization][1], the algorithm gradually adjusts the bone lengths to minimize the error of foot sliding.
 Error is calculated through multiple different methods, but generally it is formulated to retain the headset's reported height, "average" human body proportionality, and reduce the amount that the feet slide during movement.

-Almost all of the algorithm's internal values are exposed through the config file, read the following [Configuration documentation](#configuration-documentation) section to learn more.
+Almost all of the algorithm's internal values are exposed through the config file.
+Read the following [Configuration documentation](#configuration-documentation) section to learn more.

 ### Configuration documentation